nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 - Release Title example: `Release 2019.2beta3`,
 - No description necessary for first RC / Release
   - Subsequent RC / Release can describe important additions & removals.
-- For `RC`, ensure option "This is a pre-release" is checked.
+- For `RC` or `Beta`, ensure option "This is a pre-release" is checked.

 ### Reasoning